What is CyclicBarrier in Java

 1. CyclicBarrier can perform a completion task once all thread reaches to the barrier, This can be provided while creating CyclicBarrier.

 2. If CyclicBarrier is initialized with 3 parties means 3 thread needs to call await method to break the barrier.

-3. Thread will block on await() until all parties reaches to barrier, another thread interrupt or await timed out.
+3. The thread will block on await() until all parties reach to the barrier, another thread interrupt or await timed out.

-4. If another thread interrupt the thread which is waiting on barrier it will throw BrokernBarrierException as shown below:
+4. If another thread interrupts the thread which is waiting on barrier it will throw BrokernBarrierException as shown below: